PacktPublishing/Build-your-own-Programming-Language-Second-Edition/README.md

 4. The integer categories returned from yylex() in the previous chapter are exactly the sequence of terminal symbols that the parser sees and shifts during parsing.
 A successful parse shifts all the available input symbols and gradually reduces them back to the starting non-terminal of the grammar.

 ### Chapter 5, Syntax Trees
+This chapter focuses on the subsequent phases of compiler construction: semantic analysis and code generation, following lexical and syntax analysis.
+While the parser developed in the previous chapter handles syntax errors, it also constructs a data structure known as a syntax tree when no errors are present.
+Syntax trees represent the logical organization of a program based on how tokens and program components are grouped together according to grammar rules.
+These trees serve as the foundation for language implementation, guiding semantic analysis and code generation phases.
+The chapter introduces the concept of syntax trees, detailing their construction and role in language implementation.
+Key topics include understanding tree data structures, creating leaves from terminal symbols, building internal nodes from production rules, forming syntax trees for the Jzero language, and techniques for debugging and testing syntax trees.
+Additionally, the chapter previews new tools aimed at facilitating language development throughout the book.

 **Key Insights**:
 1. The yylex() lexical analyzer allocates a leaf and stores it in yylval for each terminal symbol that it returns to yyparse().